mumairofficial/khalilstemmler-website-2019/src/pages/articles/temp/ddd-for-startups.md

 Since iterating often involves making changes to what our application does, having **strict types** and being able to have the compiler work with us to catch bugs is **incredibly helpful**.

-It's _not_ a necessity, but it certainly helps.
+It's _not_ a necessity, but whatever helps you take more steps forward than backwards is a plus in my books.

 ## Domain-Driven Design